BardicDefense/purple-hack/lore.md

 Population: 4,500.
-Located at the base of the Spine mountains and but a few days' journey from Ashenwilde, Faysting is a common base for adventurers exploring the nearby famed Stonehell dungeons.
+Located at the base of the Spine mountains and but a few days' journey from Ashenwilde, Faysting is a common base for adventurers exploring the nearby famed Stonehell dungeons or the abandoned Castle Malévol.
 Backed by the famed Guild of Hamu, the sprawling town has everything a budding adventurer needs to get themselves into trouble in the ancient prison.

 - _Exports: Monster parts, books_
 - _Imports: Tools, armour/weapons, ale/beer, medicinal herbs_